zrnorth/zrnorth.github.io/README.md

 My personal website.
+Pretty basic, just a static page for now.

+TODO:
+Get a linkedin.
-I need a new photo, as the current one isn't really centered at all.
+related: I need a new photo, as the current one isn't really centered at all.